-The era of intelligent, integrated CRM has arrived.
-It continues to be one of the fastest growing categories of enterprise software today.
-From small businesses to global enterprises, sales and marketing teams are adopting CRM to deliver better customer experiences, acquire and retain customers, and gain new customer-centric insights that are changing their companies.
+The future has arrived — at least it has in the world of customer relationship management or CRM software, one of the fastest growing categories of enterprise software.
+We are entering the era of intelligent, integrated CRM, and the future of CRM is even brighter.
+From small businesses to global enterprises, sales and marketing teams are adopting CRM to deliver better customer experiences, acquire and retain customers, and gain new customer-centric insights that are changing their companies for the better.

 Customer Intelligence is King

 The better the marketing data, insights and customer-centric knowledge driving decisions, the more effective every marketing tactic and strategy will be.
 When marketing strategies are built on a solid foundation of customer intelligence and insight, customer experiences improve.
 Positive customer experiences build trust, fuel repurchases, create loyalty and lead to higher lifetime customer values.
-This chain reaction of customer-centric growth all gets started when marketing and sales teams know what customers are expecting, why they’re expecting it, and how best to deliver products and services that exceeding customer expectations.
+This chain reaction of customer-centric growth gets started when marketing and sales teams know what customers are expecting, why they’re expecting it and how best to deliver products or services that exceed customer expectations.

-Having greater contextual insight, customer intelligence offers predictive accuracy of when and where to sell, in order to deliver measurable results.
+By offering greater contextual insight, customer intelligence provides predictive accuracy of when and where to sell in order to deliver measurable results.
 For Chief Marketing Officers (CMOs) and their teams, one of the greatest challenges is quantifying their contribution to company growth.
-Analytics, machine learning and AI all provide CMOs and their teams an opportunity to measure how their strategies drive sales and profits, as well as how they contribute to overall growth.
+Business intelligence (BI), machine learning and artificial intelligence (AI) all provide CMOs and their teams an opportunity to measure how their strategies drive sales and profits, as well as how they contribute to overall growth.

 A recent article from McKinsey & Company, What It Takes To Capture The Value of APIs, provides an assessment of how companies can capture greater revenue growth through the use of APIs to integrate enterprise systems.
 In CRM, APIs are the glue that makes greater customer intelligence possible.
 They help integrate systems together and create valuable systems of record that reflect customer preferences, while driving successful sales growth strategies.

 Just how prevalent analytics, Big Data, machine learning and AI are today is reflected in the following data points from a variety of market research studies.
-These studies looked at the adoption of analytics company-wide, specifically for supporting CRM strategies:
+Here are some studies that looked at the adoption of analytics company-wide, specifically for supporting CRM strategies.

-- Relying on predictive analytics, machine learning, and AI to optimize pricing is another area redefining the future of CRM.
 Today, it’s possible to use CRM-based technologies and associated applications to differentiate pricing by customer, market, previous buying history and personas.
 Of these many approaches to using predictive analytics and pricing, differentiating by customer-specific attributes including personas is showing the greatest potential, according to a study by McKinsey & Company.
-The study found that 75% of a typical company’s revenue comes from its standard products.
-McKinsey also found that 30% of the thousands of pricing decisions companies make every year fail to optimize the price that would deliver the greatest margin and revenue growth.
-With a 1% price increase translating into an 8.7% increase in operating profits, assuming there’s no loss of volume, pricing has significant upside potential for improving profitability.
+The study found that 75 percent of a typical company’s revenue comes from its standard products.
+McKinsey also found that 30 percent of the thousands of pricing decisions companies make every year fail to optimize the price that would deliver the greatest margin and revenue growth.
+With a 1 percent price increase translating into an 8.7 percent increase in operating profits, assuming there’s no loss of volume, pricing has significant upside for improving profitability.

+One of the key trends in CRM software is customer satisfaction, but that goes beyond just purely good service.
 Every business striving to keep existing customers and attract new ones faces the challenge of staying on their radar — a.k.a., staying relevant — as customers’ preferences and perceptions of what matters most changes.
-It’s the same with CRM applications and the sales and marketing teams using them; the old, cryptic command line interfaces and green screens of decades ago are no longer relevant to the millions of sales and marketing teams relying on CRM and its many features to attract and win customers.
+It’s the same with CRM applications and the sales and marketing teams using them.
+The old, cryptic command line interfaces and green screens of old systems are no longer relevant to the millions of sales and marketing teams relying on CRM to attract and win customers.

 This is one of the main catalysts that continue to drive the adoption of cloud-based CRM applications.
 The flexibility of customizing CRM applications to match how sales and marketing teams work, rather than the reverse, is revolutionizing CRM and fueling its continued growth.

-More integrated, contextually-aware and intelligent CRM applications and platforms in will enable marketing and sales teams to define strategies with greater precision, while measuring results achieved better than ever before.
-The future of CRM is also predicated on how quickly APIs are redefining cloud platforms.
+More integrated, contextually-aware and intelligent CRM applications and platforms will enable marketing and sales teams to define strategies with greater precision, while measuring results achieved by sales teams better than ever before.
+CRM future developments are also predicated on how quickly APIs are redefining cloud platforms.
 Using APIs to integrate with enterprise applications is just the beginning.